soundcloud/Axt/README.md

 # 🪓 Axt

-Axt is SwiftUI view testing library.
+Axt is a SwiftUI view testing library.
 It makes use of preferences to enable testing views.
 Axt can test views in-vitro, which means that views behave the same as in apps and are fully functional.
 SwiftUI property wrappers such as `@State` are usable and views can be interacted with.

 ## Examples